PAINKILLER ADDICTION REHAB IN ORANGE COUNTY

 • Respiratory failure

 Successful painkiller rehab programs focus on comprehensive treatment plans that address all aspects of the substance use disorder.
-These often include MAT or medication-assisted treatment.
-The National Institute on Drug Abuse recommends the combination of therapies to manage detox, early withdrawal, and long-term motivational supports that can help reduce the risk of relapse.3
+These often include medication-assisted treatment (MAT).
+The National Institute on Drug Abuse (NIDA) recommends a combination of therapies to manage detox, early withdrawal, and long-term motivational supports that can help reduce the risk of relapse.³

 • Reduce substance abuse, overdoses, criminal behavior, and transmission of disease